-With world-class teaching and research, Deakin produces sought-after graduates poised to make a real difference in the world.
-Our teaching staff are recognised as leaders and innovators in their fields.
+With world-class teaching and research, we produce graduates poised to make a real difference in the world.
+Our staff are recognised as leaders and innovators in their fields.
 Our courses foster real-world thinking and professionalism through close industry ties and practical study experiences.
-Most importantly, our supportive and flexible approach to education means that you have the freedom to study when, where and how you like.
-Whether you want to stand out from the crowd, pursue new opportunities or forge your own path, Deakin can help you get there.
+Most importantly, our supportive, flexible approach to education, including world-leading online programmes, means that you have the freedom to study when, where and how you like.
+Whether you want to stand out, pursue new opportunities or forge your own path, Deakin can help you get there.
 Here is a snapshot of just some of our achievements so far:

-- Leader in graduate satisfaction in Victoria for the eighth year in a row (Australian Graduate Survey (2010–15) and Graduate Outcomes Survey QILT (2016–18)
+- Top public university for overall student experience in Australia’s Commonwealth Government Student Experience Survey (2019).
+Deakin is also Victoria’s leader in graduate satisfaction for nine years in a row (Australian Graduate Survey 2010–15 and Graduate Outcomes Survey QILT 2016–19)

-- Among the top performing Australian universities for overall employment outcomes
+- Among top performing universities for overall employment outcomes.

 - Medicine and health